hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   for the call to the push endpoint.
   If the subscriber never acknowledges the message, the Pub/Sub system will eventually redeliver the message.

+* `message_retention_duration` -
+  (Optional)
+  How long to retain unacknowledged messages in the subscription's backlog, from the moment a message is published.
+If retainAckedMessages is true, then this also configures the retention of acknowledged messages, and thus configures how far back in time a subscriptions.seek can be done.
+Defaults to 7 days.
+Cannot be more than 7 days (`"604800s"`) or less than 10 minutes (`"600s"`).
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: `"600.5s"`.

+* `retain_acked_messages` -
+  (Optional)
+  Indicates whether to retain acknowledged messages.
+If `true`, then messages are not expunged from the subscription's backlog, even if they are acknowledged, until they fall out of the messageRetentionDuration window.
 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.